nicococo/tilitools/README.md

 modified to fit in the anomaly detection setting.
 These modified datasets can be downloaded from ODDS website ([outlier detection database](http://odds.cs.stonybrook.edu)).

+installation:
+There are two packages that need to be installed separately
+- pyOD (for LODA)
+- pytorch / torchvision